-17. This agreement and the Annexures therewith, contain all the terms and conditions of the agreement between the Parties concerning the subject matter thereof and no terms, agreement have been made or agreed to by the Parties.
+17. This agreement and the Annexures therewith, contain all the terms and conditions of the agreement between the Parties concerning the subject matter thereof and no terms, conditions, warranties or representations whatever apart from those contained in this agreement have been made or agreed to by the Parties.